JanEGerken/ms-in-dnns/lecture_e/assignment_e.md

   Here, `counts` is a 2D array representing the entries of the non-normalized confusion matrix that is available from torchmetrics.

+Then train the model from scratch for 60 epochs (without dropout but with data augmentation and batchnorm).
+Add the confusion matrix and the loss and validation plots to the WandB report.

 ### 1.c Finetune pretrained VGG-16 (20 Points)
 Torchvision includes many model architectures for computer vision and has trained weights for these models available to download, have a look [here](https://pytorch.org/vision/0.14/models.html) for the documentation.